-- Objective 1: Extent and distribution of the habitats of the qualifying features; - Objective 2: Structure and function of the habitats of the qualifying features; - Objective 3: Supporting processes on which the habitats of the qualifying features rely;

-- Objective 4: Populations of the qualifying features; and - Objective 5: Distribution of the qualifying features within the site.
+- Objective 1: Extent and distribution of the habitats of the qualifying features; - Objective 2: Structure and function of the habitats of the qualifying features; - Objective 3: Supporting processes on which the habitats of the qualifying features rely; - Objective 4: Populations of the qualifying features; and - Objective 5: Distribution of the qualifying features within the site.

-6.6.1 The North Pennine Moors SPA boundary is only 2.5km north of Ilkely, but most of the land between the two sites lies outside of the Bradford district.
-Any housing allocations brought forward through the Bradford Core Strategy are therefore unlikely to have direct effects on SPA supporting habitats within this area.
+7.6.1 The North Pennine Moors SPA boundary is approximately 2.5km north of Ilkely, but most of the land between the two sites lies outside of the Bradford district.
+Housing allocations brought forward through the Bradford Core Strategy are therefore unlikely to have direct effects on SPA supporting habitats within this area.
 However, it is important that consideration is given to planning policies within the neighbouring planning authority to ensure this buffer between the SPA and the settlements within Wharfedale are conserved.

-- 6.6.2 There is evidence of degradation to the bog habitats of the qualifying bird species of the SPA (particularly Golden Plover, Dunlin and Curlew) as a result of atmospheric pollution, both from industrial sources (past and present) and road traffic emissions.
-The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 6.6.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts to be properly explored.
-Examining the layout of the road network emanating northwards from Bradford district, impacts could be expected at Round Hill close to the A59 Kex Gill Road, and at Embsay Moor on the B6160 (nr Barden Tower).
+- 7.6.2 There is evidence of degradation to the bog habitats of the qualifying bird species of the SPA (particularly Golden Plover, Dunlin and Curlew) as a result of atmospheric pollution, both from industrial sources (past and present) and road traffic emissions.
+The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 7.6.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts to be properly explored.
+Examining the layout of the road network emanating northwards from

+Bradford district, impacts could be expected at Round Hill close to the A59 Kex Gill Road, and at Embsay Moor on the B6160 (nr Barden Tower).
+It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.